la2050/archive/_projects/2016/empowering-community-organizations-to-grow-through-logistics-and-data-analytics.md

   outreach to local programs and provide them with a platform and advisory services that will allow them to leverage their resources to impact more children throughout Los Angeles.
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry